QL-Win/QuickLook/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*You can use either Chinese or English when filling this issue. 你可以使用中文或英语填写以下问题。*
+*For all's convenience, please use English to fill this issue.*

 **Describe the bug**
 A clear and concise description of what the bug is.